The five biggest takeaways from GDC

 The Russian invasion of Ukraine has been top-of-mind for a lot of the games industry.
 At an awards ceremony on Wednesday evening, attendees wore Ukrainian flag accessories such as pins and earrings.

-“Presentations generally stayed away from the topic and I only spotted Unity displaying a digital banner in support of Ukraine at its booth,” said George Jijiashvili, principal analyst at research firm Omdia.
+“Presentations generally stayed away from the topic, and I only spotted Unity displaying a digital banner in support of Ukraine at its booth,” said George Jijiashvili, principal analyst at video game research firm Omdia.
 “But that isn’t to say that attendees or game companies haven’t supported Ukraine or taken action.
-There has been an overwhelming show of solidarity for Ukraine from the gaming community, as evidenced by the Ukraine Humble Bundle and Itch.io Ukraine bundle raising over $26 million for charities working in the country."
+There has been an overwhelming show of solidarity for Ukraine from the gaming community, as evidenced by the Ukraine Humble Bundle and Itch.io Ukraine bundle raising over $26 million for charities working in the country.”

 Companies like Itch.io and Humble Bundle sold a pack of numerous games for a significant discount, with proceeds going toward Ukraine.